XRPLBounties/Proposals/open_bounties/0119 Frontend POAP Web APP.md

    - Graphic
    - Event ID
       - Which must be unique across all events to allow for looking up the event after the fact
-   - The number of NFTs to create
+   - The number of NFTs to create (Capped to 200 attendees)
-5. At the bottom of the "Create New Event" form, there should be a live preview of the reserve required (preferrably with UI showing the formula being used to calculate + a link to the docs to avoid confusions around why the reserve is required).
+5. At the bottom of the "Create New Event" form, there should be a live preview of the reserve required (preferably with UI showing the formula being used to calculate + a link to the docs to avoid confusions around why the reserve is required).
+   - This should also indicate how much reserve the issuer already has with the platform, and show how much creating this event would cost temporarily.
+6. If authorized minting is not already set, display a Xumm transaction to enable authorized minting with the platform If this fails, cancel the event creation with an error message
+7. A transaction to pay the platform the difference in reserve requirement should be next.
-6. Once paid, the NFTs should be created in the background.
+8. Once paid, the NFTs should be created in the background on behalf of the event organizer.
    - If the minting fails for whatever reason, the reserve should be returned to the Event Organizer.
-7. After creating the NFTs, the page should automatically redirect to the detailed page for the event (which contains a link that can be shared with attendees for them to claim the NFTs)
+9. After creating the NFTs, the page should automatically redirect to the detailed page for the event (which contains a link that can be shared with attendees for them to claim the NFTs)
-8. Clicking an event should lead to a “Event Details Page for Organizers”
+10. Clicking an event should lead to a “Event Details Page for Organizers”

 ### Event Details Page for Organizers